Are Slot Machines Honest?

 How many machines are there?

-33,000 but that goes to 35,000 right before the end of the summer with the opening of Bally’s Wild Wild West Casino, plus Trump is putting in another 600games in a new area which will be open by the Memorial Day weekend.
+33,000 but that goes to 35,000 right before the end of the summer with the opening of Bally’s Wild Wild West Casino, plus Trump is putting in another 600games in a new area that will be open by the Memorial Day weekend.

 Do you test every single machine in the city?